-The AOPEN 27ML1U is an outstanding monitor for the price.
-It’s great for gaming, office use, and everything in-between.
+The AOPEN 27ML1U is an outstanding monitor for its price.
+It is great for gaming, office use, and everything in-between.
 If you don’t care for 144Hz and competitive shooters, it’s the best monitor under $250.

-The AOPEN 27ML1U is an affordable 27″ 1440p IPS display which provides an exceptional image quality for the price.
+The AOPEN 27ML1U is an affordable 27″ 1440p IPS display, which provides exceptional image quality for the price.
 It offers vibrant colors, wide viewing angles, clear details, and plenty of screen space.

-Plus, it has a motion blur reduction technology, AMD FreeSync up to 75Hz, and a quick response time speed which make it a great monitor for gaming.
+Plus, it has a motion blur reduction technology, AMD FreeSync up to 75Hz, and a quick response time speed, which makes it a great monitor for gaming.

 Although you may not have heard of AOPEN, they actually used to be a sub-Acer company.
 You will find many similarities to Acer’s monitors such as the same naming scheme (AOPEN 27ML1U bmiipx), OSD/user manual layout, “ZeroFrame” design, etc.

 In other words, it’s not an off-brand company that uses second-grade panels, and the AOPEN 27ML1U is the proof of that.

 IPS panels also offer wide 178-degree viewing angles, which ensure that the picture won’t shift in color when you look at the screen from different angles.